awsdocs/aws-security-hub-user-guide/doc_source/finding-update-batchupdatefindings.md

 ## Available fields for BatchUpdateFindings<a name="batchupdatefindings-fields"></a>

-Master accounts can use [https://docs.aws.amazon.com/securityhub/1.0/APIReference/API_BatchUpdateFindings.html](https://docs.aws.amazon.com/securityhub/1.0/APIReference/API_BatchUpdateFindings.html) to update findings for their account or for their member accounts\.
+Administrator accounts can use [https://docs.aws.amazon.com/securityhub/1.0/APIReference/API_BatchUpdateFindings.html](https://docs.aws.amazon.com/securityhub/1.0/APIReference/API_BatchUpdateFindings.html) to update findings for their account or for their member accounts\.
 Member accounts can use [https://docs.aws.amazon.com/securityhub/1.0/APIReference/API_BatchUpdateFindings.html](https://docs.aws.amazon.com/securityhub/1.0/APIReference/API_BatchUpdateFindings.html) to update findings for their account\.

 Customers can only use [https://docs.aws.amazon.com/securityhub/1.0/APIReference/API_BatchUpdateFindings.html](https://docs.aws.amazon.com/securityhub/1.0/APIReference/API_BatchUpdateFindings.html) to update the following fields and objects\.
 + `Confidence`